marazmlab/marazmlab/README.md

 **Technical Skills:**
 - **Modern React Development** - Hooks, functional components, state management
-- **3D Web Graphics** - Three.js integration and performance optimization
+- **3D Web Graphics** - Three.js integration and performance
-- **DevOps Mindset** - CI/CD pipelines, automated deployments, build optimization
+- **DevOps Mindset** - CI/CD pipelines, automated deployments
 - **Responsive Design** - Mobile-first approach with cross-browser compatibility

 **Soft Skills:**
-- **Problem-Solving** - Debugging complex deployment issues and performance bottlenecks
+- **Problem-Solving** - Debugging complex deployment issues
-- **Continuous Learning** - Self-taught Three.js and advanced React patterns
+- **Continuous Learning** - Self-taught advanced React patterns and other technologies
-- **Attention to Detail** - Pixel-perfect implementations with design background
+- **Attention to Detail** -  UI implementations based on design experience
 - **Project Management** - Full project lifecycle from concept to production

+&nbsp;

+## 🤖 My Approach to AI-Assisted Learning

+Throughout my learning process, I’ve used AI tools (like ChatGPT) as a coding buddy and mentor—never to replace my own work, but to help me understand complex concepts, solve tricky bugs, and learn faster.

+For me, AI is just the next step in a long tradition: developers have always used Stack Overflow, forums, or advice from teammates to move forward.
+AI is simply a new, interactive way to learn and problem-solve—nothing more, nothing less.

+I stay mindful of ethical and legal aspects, making sure my code is original and that I understand what I deliver.
+AI is a great assistant, but it’s up to me to do the thinking.

 &nbsp;